clone1018/Cafe/README.md

 Cafe's goal is to provide awesome coffee and tea for a reasonable price.
 We also want to know our customers and what they like and offer awesome alternatives.

+This GitHub repo is our early business organized in the only way I know how.
+Thanks for visiting, if you have any ideas shoot me a pull request or make an issue for it.

 ### Ideas

 One of my ideas so far beyond selling basic coffees and teas is providing surprise